ibericode/mailchimp-for-wordpress/README.md

 If you need priority support, please upgrade to [MailChimp for WordPress Pro](https://mc4wp.com/).

+Looking for code snippets?
+Have a look at the [MailChimp for WordPress Code Snippets repository](https://github.com/ibericode/mc4wp-snippets)!

 Contributions
 -------------
 Anyone is welcome to contribute to the plugin.
 There are various ways you can contribute: